-by Rachael K. Jones
+By Rachael K. Jones

 I thought the tendriled horrors were angels when we woke at sea that disastrous night and saw them falling on the waters.
 Now, Suneeti, on this abandoned island, they are radiant in the setting sun, their translucence licked gold by dusk.

-Khaalidah Muhammad-Ali is our Assistant Editor here at PodCastle.
-She lives in Houston, Texas with her husband of twenty-five years and three children.
+Khaalidah Muhammad-Ali lives in Houston, Texas, with her husband and three children.
 By day she works as a breast oncology nurse.
-At all other times she juggles, none too successfully, writing, reading, gaming and gardening.
-She has self-published one novel entitled An Unproductive Woman, has published a story at Escape Pod, and has a story in the An Alphabet of Embers anthology.
+At all other times she juggles, none too successfully, writing, reading, gaming, and gardening.
+She has written one novel entitled An Unproductive Woman available on Amazon.
+She has also been published in or has stories upcoming in Escape Pod, Diabolical Plots, and FIYAH.
+Khaalidah also co-edits podcastle.org where she is on a mission to encourage more women to submit fantasy stories.
 Of her alter ego, K from the planet Vega, it is rumored that she owns a time machine and knows the secret to long youth.
-You can catch her posts at her website, www.khaalidah.com, and you can follow her on twitter, @khaalidah.
+She can be found online at http://khaalidah.com and on Twitter at @khaalidah.